Terraform

 Do I need to split up my Terraform modules?

 The Humanitec Platform Orchestrator is all about standardization by design.
 Fine-grained Terraform modules allow maximum reusability and maximum standardization across applications and teams, making your life a lot easier.
-We will provide more guidance on how to smoothly adopt existing Terraform code.
+This tutorial provides guidance on how to smoothly adopt existing Terraform code.

 How do I deploy a Resource of a type without a matching Resource Type definition?